-In my opinion, it would be nice if Kindle had an option to navigate a library by genre, the same as in the store.
-As an avid but mood-dependant reader, I’d appreciate that, and I’m sure I’m not alone.
-So you might consider this feature for your ebook reader app.
+In this author’s opinion, it would be nice if Kindle had an option to navigate a library by genre, the same as in the store.
+Avid readers will surely appreciate that, so you might consider this feature for your ebook reader app.

 Ebook reader functionality

 An ebook reader will also need a set of features for actually reading books.
 These features are shared with the first type of ebook reading apps we mentioned at the beginning:

 - Book navigation via table of contents, search by word, progress bar

 - Page adjustments: color, brightness, texture (Some apps offer collections of textures for the background, like old paper or stained pages, which can be nice for setting the mood.)

 - Low blue light settings and a night theme for eyesight protection

 - Sync progress between devices (in case users read from multiple devices, like a smartphone when commuting and a tablet or eReader when at home)

 Adding a unique feature to the reading functionality isn’t a bad idea in general, but with a store app, the focus usually lies on the store functionality and content.

 A number of ebook store apps with reading functionality also allow users to upload their own files to read.
 This is a very beneficial feature, as it eliminates the need for non-store reading apps, freeing device storage space and making users interact more with your app.
 Google Play Books, for example, allows users to upload PDF files, though nowadays, the variety of formats available is much wider, so the more of them your app supports, the better.